perseids-project/citefusioncoll/README.txt

 See the included file gpl-3.0.txt for details.

 PREREQUISITES:
 * an internet connection.
-Obviously, this is only usable if you a can connect to Google Fusion.
+Obviously, this servlet is only usable if you a can connect to Google Fusion.

 CONFIGURATION:
-* Edit  configs/capabilities.xml with information about the Google Fusion data set you want to serve.
+* Edit  src/main/webapp/configs/capabilities.xml with information about the Google Fusion data set you want to serve.

-* Optionally, you may also edit src/fusioncoll/home to tailor the servlet's home page to your project.
+* Optionally, you may also edit src/main/webapp/home to tailor the servlet's home page to your project.

 BUILDING AND RUNNING:
-Run
-	ant
-to see a list of available targets.

-The main targets you need are

-    ant run-coll
-to run the service in the included jetty container.

-   ant war
-to build a .war file you can drop into any servlet container.

-   ant clean
-to empty the build directory.

-   ant doc
-to generate groovy docs (javadoc-like API documentation for groovy source of the  edu.holycross.shot.citecoll package).
+Use standard gradle tasks to build a war or api documentation, or to run the war.
+Run 'gradle tasks' to see options.

+Note that while 'gradle jettyRun' does not correctly set up the dependencies on other libraries to run properly, 'gradle jettyRunWar' does work correctly, so you can test with that task.

 TBD/BUGS:
 * need to decide how to deal with groovy bug handling HTTP parameters